itod/GrafikKonsolDocumentation/README.md

 <a name="num"></a>
 <h3>Number</h3>

 <p>A number represents a floating-point number.
 A number can have any double-precision 64-bit format IEEE 754 value.
-These include a special "Not-a-Number" (<code>NaN</code>) value, positive and negative infinity, and positive and negative zero.</p>
+These include a special "Not-a-Number" (<code>NaN</code>) value, positive <code>Infinity</code>, and positive and negative zero.</p>

 <p>There are three different ways to represent a Number literal.
 All three types allow underscore separator chars (<code>_</code>) anywhere within the Number literal – these can be used to enhance readability but have no effect on the literal value.</p>